nathanjzhao/market-simulator/README.md

 JWT_SECRET=some-jwt-secret
 ```

-You will also need to setup other environmental and an Upstash instance for Apache Kafka
+You will also need to setup other environmental and an Upstash instance for Apache Kafka.
+Then, simply `yarn dev` in the project root directory to start.

 # TODO